-Approved by the SITC Executive Committee, June 2018
+Approved by the SITC Executive Committee June 2018, Updated September 2020

-The Society for Immunotherapy of Cancer (SITC) is committed to provide a safe, secure, collegial and welcoming environment for all participants and attendees at its meetings and events, and to provide for equal opportunity and treatment of all participants and attendees, regardless of actual or perceived gender, gender identity, race, ethnicity, sexual orientation, ability, socioeconomic status, age or religion.
-All participants, including, but not limited to, attendees, speakers, volunteers, exhibitors, staff (including venue staff), exhibitors, contractors, vendors and other service providers, and anyone else present at SITC meetings or events, are expected to abide by this policy.
-This policy applies to all SITC meeting-related events, including those sponsored by organizations other than SITC but held in conjunction with SITC events, in public or private facilities.
+The Society for Immunotherapy of Cancer (SITC) is committed to providing a safe, secure, collegial and welcoming environment for all participants and attendees at its in-person and virtual meetings and events, and to provide for equal opportunity and treatment of all participants and attendees, regardless of actual or perceived gender, gender identity, race, ethnicity, sexual orientation, ability, socioeconomic status, age or religion.
+All participants, including, but not limited to, attendees, speakers, volunteers, exhibitors, staff (including venue staff), exhibitors, contractors, vendors and other service providers, and anyone else present at SITC in-person or virtual meetings or events, are expected to abide by this policy.
+This policy applies to all SITC meeting-related events, including those sponsored by organizations other than SITC but held in conjunction with SITC events, in public or private facilities or on online platforms.

 Both alcoholic and non-alcoholic beverages may be served at SITC networking and other events.
 SITC expects participants at its events to consume alcoholic beverages responsibly and comply with such rules, requirements and restrictions as SITC may establish in connection therewith.
 This may include rules, requirements and restrictions pertaining to the imposition of conditions (such as the requirement of providing identification) to obtain an alcoholic beverage, allowing SITC and other event staff to limit or deny service to any participant for any reason, and/or to require a participant to leave an event on account of failure to comply with applicable rules, requirements and restrictions.